 The future requires us all to adapt.
-In the early 20th century, those who did not adapt to “horseless carriages,” or cars as we know them, were left behind.
-Similarly today, businesses that do not adapt to the digital world and follow digital transformation trends will be left behind.
+In the early 20th century, those who did not change to “horseless carriages,” or cars as we know them, were left behind.
+Similarly today, businesses that do not adjust to the digital world and follow digital transformation trends will be left behind.
 But those who do adapt, they will be the kings of the digital market.
-They will have the innovative digital tools to continuously improve their processes.
-Whereas others will stagnate.
+They will have the innovative digital tools to improve their processes continuously when others stagnate.

 Many factors affect our digital future.
 We are looking at a generation of employees who never knew life without a computer or smartphone.

 This generation will thrive in a telecommuting workforce.
-Millenials are now the largest generation in the workforce.
+Millennials are now the largest generation in the workforce.
 And they will drive innovation as we move forward.

 And the pace of technological change hasn’t slowed a bit in the last few years.

 While this is all great to keep in mind for any sector of the market, real estate has always been at the forefront of some technological change.
 And at the same time, this sector was slow to adapt in other areas.

 Today, the real estate market is making strides in technological change.
 And in the next few paragraphs, I’m going to share with you how you can apply digital outsourcing and digital transformation trends to your real estate business.

 Did you know it’s possible to move your entire real estate investment firm online?

 Imagine that instead of buying software for your local computers, you log-in from anywhere and on any device.